-- [2.
-Indigenous peoples have the right to restitution of the property that is part of that heritage of which they may be dispossessed, or, when restitution is not possible, to fair and equitable compensation.]^{3/} - 3.
+- 1. Indigenous peoples have the right to their own cultural identity and integrity and to their cultural heritage, both tangible and intangible, including historic and ancestral heritage; and to the protection, preservation, maintenance, and development of that cultural heritage for their collective continuity and that of their members and so as to transmit that heritage to future generations.
+(Approved on January 20, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus) - [2.
+Indigenous peoples have the right to reparations, including the right of restitution, of any cultural heritage of which they have been dispossessed without their free, prior, and informed consent.
+Should restitution not be possible, indigenous peoples shall have the right to fair and equitable compensation.] - 3.
 Indigenous people have the right to the recognition and respect for all their ways of life, world views, spirituality, uses and customs, norms and traditions, forms of social, economic and political organization, forms of transmission of knowledge, institutions, practices, beliefs, values, dress and languages, recognizing their inter-relationship as elaborated in this Declaration.
 (Agreed upon by consensus on January 26, 2007 Ninth Meeting of Negotiations in the Quest for Points of Consensus)